postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 To get started, install Postman Interceptor:

 1. [Download](https://go.pstmn.io/interceptor-download) Interceptor in the Chrome Web Store.
-If you already have the extension, ensure it is version v0.2.26 or later.
+If you already have the extension, ensure it's version v0.2.26 or later.
 1. Select <img alt="Capture icon" src="https://assets.postman.com/postman-docs/icon-capture.jpg#icon" width="15px"> **Capture requests** in the Postman footer.
 1. On the **Capture requests** window, select the **Via Interceptor** tab.